kapsakcj/singularities/README.md

 # singularities
 Singularity recipes for bioinformatics software.
+Build singularity images with these recipes (sudo required) or download/pull the images from [singularity-hub.org](https://singularity-hub.org/collections/2778)

 This repo is __WORK IN PROGRESS__.
 Feel free to try the recipes/Singularity builds, but they are __not tested deeply and are in no way guaranteed to work.
 Proceed at your own risk__.